christiangomonit/task-management/README.md

 - **Add Task**: Click on the "Add Task" button and fill out the form to add a new task.
 - **Edit Task**: Click the "Edit" button next to any task to modify it.
 - **Delete Task**: Click the "Delete" button next to any task to remove it.

-## Contributing

-If you want to contribute to this project, feel free to fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.